[Federal Register: July 23, 2007 (Volume 72, Number 140)]

 Title: Fire Protection in Shipyard Employment (29 CFR

 OMB Number: 1218-0248.

 Affected Public: Business or other for-profit.

-Average Time Per Response: Varies from 1 minute (.02 hour) to
+Average Time Per Response: Varies from 5 minutes (.08 hour) for an

 Estimated Cost (Operation and Maintenance): $0.